-As part of a business resilience study, the first step is a comprehensive understanding of all aspects of operations is necessary.
-Depending on the complexity of the type of business, two levels of analysis may be required, at the group level, in which all locations comprising the organization are included, and at the single location level.
-For the study to be most effective, participation of as many stakeholders as possible is recommended.
+As part of a business resilience study the first step is a comprehensive understanding of all aspects of operations is necessary.
+Depending on the complexity of the type of business, two levels of analysis may be necessary, at group level, in which all locations comprising the organization are included, and at single location level.
+For the analysis to be most effective the participation of as many stakeholders as possible is recommended.